Rays vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has recorded 73 hits with 11 doubles, four triples, 12 home runs and 17 walks.
+- Witt Jr. has put up 73 hits with 11 doubles, four triples, 12 home runs and 18 walks.
 He has driven in 36 runs with 22 stolen bases.

 Witt Jr. Recent Games